Guide to Work, Study, Travel and Living Abroad

 Tour guides must often also act as interpreters.

 A Masseuse: Granted, this is a job that requires some training beforehand, but if you’ve got the skills, there is work as a massage therapist to be had on land and sea.
-Hostels and guest houses are often quite accommodating to folks who want to offer these sorts of services to their guests.
-Get yourself some business cards or print up a flyer and promote yourself around town on whatever bulletin boards you can find.
+Hostels and guest houses are often quite accommodating to folks who want to offer these services to their guests.
+Get some business cards or print a flyer and promote yourself around town on whatever bulletin boards you can find.
 This goes for reiki and other healing therapies.
 People love this sort of stuff on vacation.

 A job in ski instruction can be found in many locations.

-Beth Whitman tour leader
+Beth Whitman does much work as tour leader worldwide.

 Prolific Beth Whitman leads tours in Bhutan, India, New Guinea, Southeast Asia, and many other locations, working as a guide, a publisher, a blogger, and much more.